Edsby: Build a Winning Product by Building a Winning Team

 Their previous start-up, FirstClass, went from a garage to being publically traded on the TSX as Centrinity, before being sold to OpenText in 2002.
 Their latest endeavour is the award-winning Edsby, cloud-based education software which uses secure social networking and class and student management to help schools, teachers and parents communicate better.

 In any great band, everyone must expertly play their instruments, and the founders of CoreFour are no different, said John Myers, president of CoreFour (and “Edsby Wingman”).

 “We each know what our strengths are and the areas that we’re focused on, so we don’t tend to second guess each other,” he said.
 Brothers Steven and Jon Asbury are responsible for the product from a technical perspective, one on the engineering side and the other on the design.
 “It’s interesting how their focus has changed or sharpened over the years.
 Steve handles all the hard engineering, while John worries about the user experience.
 It’s brilliant how they work together.”

 H.E.
-Scott Welch (“Scott”), vice-president of sales and marketing, is “a sales and marketing wizard with a reputation as one of the best product evangelists around.”
+Scott Welch (“Scott”) has “a reputation as one of the best product evangelists around.”
 Myers—past CEO of Centrinity, and general manager at Nortel and Open Text—calls himself a generalist.